projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 allocated for the new User VM.

-In ACRN, the memory content is scrubbed in Device Model after the guest VM is shutdown.
+In ACRN, the memory content is scrubbed in Device Model after the guest VM is shut down.

 User VM Reboot
 ~~~~~~~~~~~~~~

-The behaviors of **cold** boot of virtual User VM reboot is the same as that of
+The behaviors of **cold** boot of virtual User VM reboot are the same as that of
 previous virtual power-on and shutdown events.
 There is a special case:
 virtual **warm** reboot.